The Shaming of the True: Mixing

 Gilbert's manager and friend, Jon Rubin, asked Nick D'Virgilio and Cuniberti to finish, archive, and catalog all of Gilbert's recordings for his estate, which proved very difficult as Gilbert did not make notes or track sheets, meaning they needed to piece together the takes of many instruments.
-After identifying material for at least five albums, Cuniberti was first asked to mix "Imagemaker" to determine if he could improve Gilbert's rough mixes they had on a Digital Audio Tape.
+They identified material for at least five albums, much of which will be released on a forthcoming box set.

+Cuniberti was first asked to mix "Imagemaker" to determine if he could improve Gilbert's rough mixes they had on a Digital Audio Tape.
 The Shaming of the True was the first album they started mixing, on which the work began in early 1997.
 The mixing and additional recordings were done at Coast Recorders in San Francisco, California because of the vintage Neve console, of which Gilbert reportedly loved the sound.
-The final mix was based on Gilbert's rough mixes and a handwritten note that was believed to be the last running order of the opera, from which the production staff never ventured too far from.
+The final mix was based on Gilbert's rough mixes and a handwritten note that was believed to be the last running order of the opera, from which the production staff never ventured too far.
 The rough mixes sometimes contained tracks that were not found on the master tracks.

 Some recordings were made or added posthumously.
-As the vocals for "Certifiable #1 Smash" had not been recorded yet, the song was initially not considered for inclusion on the record, but was later taken from the live version from the Live at the Troubadour recording, in which the audience can occasionally be heard.
+As the vocals for "Certifiable #1 Smash" had not been recorded yet, the song was initially not considered for inclusion on the record, but Gilbert's vocals were later taken from the live version from the Live at the Troubadour recording, in which the audience can occasionally be heard.
 The spoken word section was initially performed by Bobby Slayton, but was ultimately also replaced by the live recording of Gilbert.
 Guitar solos were contributed for "Water Under the Bridge" by Tommy Dunbar and for "The Way Back Home" by David Levita.
+A few missing vocals were filled in by D'Virgilio.

 Before his death, Gilbert left out two songs originally intended for the rock opera.
 "Miss Broadway" was released on Live at the Troubadour, and "The Best of Everything" was released on Bolts in 2009.
-Both songs allude to the way Sheryl Crow propelled her career over his back, which might have distracted from the main story of Johnny Virgil.
+Both songs allude to his breakup with Sheryl Crow, which might have distracted from the main story of Johnny Virgil.